Rome, Italy

 The HWS program in Rome, Italy utilizes an interdisciplinary approach to explore different aspects of Italian culture and society.
 While the program is designed to immerse students fully in the experience of being in Rome, excursions will provide a wider perspective on the history, culture, and daily life of Italy as a whole.
 Students will live in furnished flats, providing opportunities to develop their Italian language skills and to experience Roman daily life.

-Courses and program-related activities are arranged through our affiliation with the Scuola Leonardo da Vinci, one of the leading language schools in Italy, and the Gustolab Institute.
+Courses and program-related activities are arranged through our affiliation with the Borromini Institute.

-Students participating in the program will take two required courses:
+Students participating in the program will take four required courses:

 ITAL 102: Beginning Italian II (1 credit)